-The prevalence of diabetes in Singapore (14.2% of total population) is significantly higher than the world's average (9.3% of total population) according to the International Diabetes Federation.
+The prevalence of diabetes in Singapore (10.5% of total population) is higher than the world's average (8.8% of total population) according to the Ministry of Health, Singapore.
 The Ministry of Health believes that about a third of diabetics are not aware of their condition.

-About 1,200 diabetics undergo amputations every year in Singapore, and its rate of lower limb amputation of 28.5 per 100,000 people is the highest among OECD countries.
+About 1,200 diabetics undergo amputations every year in Singapore, this is the highest rate of lower limb amputation in the world due to diabetes.